February 18, 2025

 ❌ “We filed last year, so we’re good.”

-In most registration states, approval must be renewed annually.
+In most registration states, registration must be renewed annually.
 Expired = not approved.
 Amendments may be required mid-cycle if material changes occur.

 ❌ “We don’t need to register—we have a trademark.”